pub trait Process {

 Terminates and attempts to restart the process.
 The process and current application always terminate.
 The kernel may, based on its own policy, restart the application using the same process, reuse the process for another application, or simply terminate the process and application.

-This function can be called when the process is in any state.
-It attempts to reset all process state and re-initialize it so that it can be reused.
+This function can be called when the process is in any state except for

 -